bkielbasa/developer20/content/post/refactoring-for-better-testability/index.md

 What you do is creating a new application that uses the specified context and running it on the port.
 Then, you start the application, and when the tests end - shuts it down.
 Sounds simple, isn't it?

-To achive that, you have to rename (for now) the `main()` function to `App.`
+To achive that, we have to rename (for now) the `main()` function to `App.`

 {{< highlight golang >}}
 func App(ctx context.Context, port int) (func() error, func() error)
 {{< / highlight >}}

 The function accepts the context, a port the HTTP server will be running on, and returns two functions: for starting the server and for closing it.
 This will give us full control over the server that will be useful in a moment.
-The noticeable change made in the function is creating an HTTP server directly so you can control it.
+The noticeable change made in the function is creating an HTTP server directly so we can control it.
 Here's the full function after changes.

 {{< highlight golang >}}
 func App(ctx context.Context, port int) (func() error, func() error) {